 Lancôme’s Hydra Intense Face Mask has been a saviour this month with the warmer weather.

-I found that on days where I was outside a lot my skin felt drier than normal in the evenings so after I removed my makeup and had cleansed and washed my face I applied a layer of this and left it on overnight and the following morning my skin felt normal.
-It felt hydrated, moisturised and plump.
+I found that on days where I was outside a lot my skin felt drier than normal in the evenings.
+After I removed my makeup and had cleansed and washed my face I applied a layer of this and left it on overnight.
+The following morning my skin felt hydrated, moisturised and plump.

 I have tried the GlamGlow Hydrating Mask (the mask in the blue tub) and while it’s okay, it doesn’t do anything major for my skin, but the Lancôme one does so I stick with it.
 You can purchase this from Cara Pharmacy for €39.00.

-There are three SPF’s I’ve been loving this summer too.
-Two of them are creams and they are the UltraSun SPF30 and Bioderma’s Photoderm MAX Cream SPF50+.
-I love the consistency of them both, I like how quickly they absorb, they’re both very light weight, I like that they don’t affect how my makeup applies, looks, wears or lasts.
+I love the consistency of them both, I like how quickly they absorb, they’re both very light and they don’t affect how my makeup applies, looks, wears or lasts.

 I prefer an SPF50 for facial protection so the Bioderma is my preference, however the Ultra Sun is one I will definitely be repurchasing, but with a higher SPF.

 The third facial SPF I’ve been loving is the La Roche-Posay Anthelios Invisible Anti-Shine Mist.
 This is SPF50 and because it’s in a spray can its very handy to throw into your handbag and top up throughout the day.